30 EUROPE

 A painting of Mary Wollstonecraft by John Ople in 1797 (Source: Wikimedia)

-The death of the widowed King William left the crowns of both England and Scotland to his sister-in-law Anne.
-Under some duress by restrictive trade decrees against Scotland, a treaty was concluded producing a formal union between the two countries in 1707, with a common parliament.
-A Scot proposal to build roads into the Highlands to exploit their great timber resources was rejected by the English, who preferred to import wood from America.
-English coal could be exported duty free to Ireland, but not to Scotland.
-Poverty remained endemic, but cultivation of the potato after 1739 and an increase in the breeding of black cattle offered hope for economic recovery.
-In the Highlands, a warrior society still existed.
-Tribal at the bottom, almost feudal at the top, all spoke the ancient Gaelic language.
+The death of King William III, who was widowed and childless, left the crowns of both England and Scotland to his sister-in-law, Anne.
+Under pressure from restrictive trade policies imposed on Scotland, a treaty was negotiated that resulted in the formal union of the two countries in 1707, creating a single parliament.
+However, tensions remained.
+A Scottish proposal to build roads into the Highlands to exploit timber resources was rejected by the English, who preferred to import wood from their North American colonies.
+Furthermore, English coal could be exported duty-free to Ireland but not to Scotland.
+Poverty remained widespread, though the cultivation of the potato after 1739 and an increase in the breeding of black cattle provided some hope for economic recovery.
+In the Highlands, a warrior society persisted, with a tribal structure at the lower levels and a feudal-like hierarchy at the top.
+The Gaelic language remained widely spoken in these regions.

 image